karolbuda/epistasis_analysis_v2/README.md

 All scripts must be run by opening the R project file (epistasis_analysis_v2.Rproj).

+No other installation is required and scripts can be run directly from the repository.

 ### Script order

 First it is necessary to run Pre non-linear transformation scripts as the non-linear transformation depends on these outputs.
 Next, non-lin-trans.Rmd must be run to export the four-parameter transformsed data.
 Finally, non-lin_epistasis_model_bulk.R must be run to generate the all outputs for the analyses, followed by non-lin_statistical_epistasis_analysis_rev.Rmd and Supplementary File 2.Rmd.

+The total run time is approx. 1 hour.

 ---